Package 'slca'

 Description

-This function prints the estimated parameters of the slca model by accepting an estimated slca object.
+Prints the estimated parameters of an slca model using an slcafit object.

 Usage